South Africa’s first regulated broker-matcher

 Trader’s Takeaway:

-You don’t need to be awake for every tick from Sydney to New York (that is just crazy).
+You do not need to be awake for every single hour from Sydney to New York (that is simply impractical).

 As a South African trader, the excitement only really begins when London opens and often ends when New York winds down.

-Knowing this keeps you focused on the “best time” where liquidity, volatility and opportunity align.
+Knowing these facts keeps you focused on the “best time” when liquidity, volatility and opportunity align.

 The Four Major Forex Sessions